Tellusant/docs/articles-posts/predictive-model-specification-and-evaluation-framework.md

 </div>
 </div>

+A literature review will help in finding the right philosophical stance.

 ### 1.3 Limitations
 All models face tradeoffs between being predictive, explanatory, and understandable.
 These goals typically conflict at the margin.
 E.g., a pure time-dependent model often works well for near-term forecasts but is poor at explaining yet easy to understand.
 A long-term non-linear regression model may be predictive and explanatory but harder to understand.